NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Penetrating Ammunition.md

 * * *

 This ammunition has a slender shape and a viciously pointed tip.
-When you activate and shoot _penetrating ammunition_, the Strike takes the shape of a 60-foot line originating from you.
+When you activate and shoot _penetrating ammunition_, the Strike takes the shape of a @Template\[line|distance:60\] originating from you.

 Roll one attack roll and compare the result to the AC of each target in the line.
 The ammunition ignores up to 10 of a target's resistance, and it can penetrate walls up to 1 foot thick with Hardness 10 or less.
 Each target that takes damage from this ammunition also takes 1d6 bleed.